PPL-IIITA/ppl-assignment-chandu47/README.md

 >Genmymodel.com

-###Documentation and class diagrams in Question folders
+###Documentation and class diagram in respective question folders